tomjoht/learnapidoc/_docs/documenting_code/docapis_code_difficulty.md

 Despite the difficulties of documenting code, this area of documentation shouldn't be overlooked.
 Ask developers what the most important element of API docs is, and the answer you're bound to hear time and again is code samples.
 Include working code samples that developers can easily copy and paste into their documentation.
 Code samples that demonstrate how to incorporate abstracts into an actual implementation.
 Code samples, sample apps &mdash; whatever the form, just give us more code, code, code.

 Check out the following video clip from engineer Ruthie Ben Dor during a Write the Docs conference.
 Responding to the question, "What are the three most important elements of producing API documentation?"
-Ruthie says:
+Ruthie emphasizes the need to include code samples.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oItYMZHJv3g?start=252" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>